2015 Tree Sale Information ~ Catalog ~ Order Form Orders are due by March 27th!

 2015 has been declared the International Year of Soils.

-~ The Hillsdale County Ag Council will have its next meeting on February 5th in Jonesville.
+~ The Hillsdale County Ag Council will have its next regular business meeting on March 5th in Jonesville.

-~ The 48th Annual Branch County Farmers Day is February 16th in Coldwater.
+~ The Branch County Conservation Expo and Annual Meeting is March 14th in Coldwater.

 The Hillsdale Conservation District serves as the primary contact point for landowners seeking technical assistance to resolve resource issues.
 Grant funded programs include: Michigan Agricultural Environmental Assurance Program, local Hunter Access Program administration and technical assistance.
 The district also has conservation tree sales, equipment rentals ~ no-till drills, and sales of other conservation related items.
 The Conservation District sponsors and participates in several conservation education programs throughout the year as well as conservation based outreach events and projects.